Muhammad bin Ladin: Life

 Muhammad's remarkable financial success was ascribed to a shrewd business sense, fealty to Saudi Arabia's rulers, reliability, and a willingness to offer the lowest bid on construction contracts.
 By undercutting local construction firms, he had become a multi-millionaire by the 1940s.
 He cultivated a sizable workforce involved in projects across Saudi Arabia.
 In 1948, Muhammad scored a major breakthrough by securing a commission to build a palace for the future King Saud.
 In the early 1950s, when a British company withdrew from a contract to construct a crucial road from Jeddah to Medina, Muhammad stepped in to fill the void, solidifying his role as a key player in Saudi Arabia's construction landscape.

 As the "royal builder," Muhammad bin Ladin maintained close relationships with the royal family, particularly Prince Faisal of Saudi Arabia.
 In 1964, Prince Faisal deposed his half-brother, King Saud, and began rebuilding the kingdom after the wasteful excesses of the Saud era.
 King Faisal accepted Muhammad bin Ladin's offer of financial assistance to support the national economy and as a reward, King Faisal issued a royal decree awarding all future construction projects to Muhammad bin Ladin's construction company.
-As a result, bin Laden's company eventually amassed assets in excess of US$5 billion.
+As a result, bin Ladin's company eventually amassed assets in excess of US$5 billion.
 He made his initial fortune from exclusive rights to all mosque and other religious building construction in Saudi Arabia and several other Arab countries.
 Until 1967, Muhammad bin Ladin held exclusive responsibility for restorations at the Jami Al-Aqsa in Jerusalem.

 Despite his royal associations and great wealth, Muhammad bin Ladin lived a relatively simple and devout life, demanding that his children observe a strict religious and moral code.
-In his later years, the bin Laden corporate network diversified its activities beyond construction, largely in foreign investment and oil.
+In his later years, the bin Ladin corporate network diversified its activities beyond construction, largely in foreign investment and oil.